nearform/nscale-workshop/nscale-intro.md

 `nscale` runs as a server with a command line client and web interface.

-To start the server on Linux we run:

-	nsd server start --sudo # sudo is needed to access docker

-To start the server on Mac we run:
+To start the server we run:

-  nsd server start # or on linux if DOCKER_HOST is configured properly
+  nsd server start

 To stop the server we run:

-	nsd server stop # pass --sudo if you used sudo in the previous step
+	nsd server stop

 ### Setting credentials
 We need to tell `nscale` who you are: